Frequently Asked Questions

 If visiting Alaska, you will fly into Anchorage.

 Stay near Yosemite or Yellowstone the night before and after your trip.
 This ensures you get to the meeting point on time and that you don’t miss a flight on the way out.
 Contact us for recommendations.

 A non-refundable deposit is required to reserve your spot.
-Final payment for all trips is due 90 days prior to departure.
+Final payment for Yosemite and Yellowstone trips is due 90 days prior to departure.
+Final payment for Alaska trips is due 120 days prior to departure.
 Read our terms and conditions for full details.

 For Yellowstone and Yosemite, we hike rain or shine.
 Trail closures due to fire or other unsafe situations do rarely occur.
 If a trip is unable to operate, we will offer an alternative itinerary in place of a refund.